modulo-dm/workflow/README.md

 ./MyLibrary $> git checkout "v1.0.0"
 ```

 The reason we clone to "../" is to allow all dependencies to live side by side.
 This makes working on an Application or a Module/Framework reference any dependencies in the exact same way.
-Regardless of whether you are working on an Application for Framework, dependencies are in the same place as each other now.
+Regardless of whether you are working on an Application or Framework, dependencies are in the same place as each other now.

 ## Modifying a dependency that you own